khulnasoft-lab/design.khulnasoft.com/contents/components/date-picker.md

 ## Usage

 The date picker comes in two parts: the input field and the date picker dropdown.
-The input field must use a placeholder text to indicate the expected format of time to be entered (e.g. "YYYY-MM-DD") and a calendar icon on the right edge to indicate that clicking on it will open a datepicker dropdown.
+The input field must use a placeholder text to indicate the expected format of time to be entered (for example, "YYYY-MM-DD") and a calendar icon on the right edge to indicate that clicking on it will open a datepicker dropdown.

 The user should be able to input the date by either typing it in or choosing a day from the datepicker dropdown.
 The user must never be forced to use only one of the two input methods.